 An under-the-counter beer fridge with a safety lock to protect minors and the beer.

 Pros: Whereas some beer fridges are designed to stand out and look shiny, this stainless-steel under-the-counter model blends into most modern kitchens.
 It’s quite an organized marvel with storage for 104 cans at a compact 14.9 W x 22.4 D x 33.9 H inches.
 Rearrange the four wire shelves to fit bottles and cans horizontally or vertically.
-Keep your beverages cold anywhere between 32°F to 41°F. Two more appealing features: a smart digital control and an integrated safety lock.
+Keep your beverages cold anywhere between 32 to 41 degrees Fahrenheit.
+Two more appealing features: a smart digital control and an integrated safety lock.
 You’ll never have to worry that the beer’s cold enough with the LED temperature display.
 With the safety lock, you can keep minors away and create a tight seal that prevents temperature changes from frequent opening and closing of the door.

 Cons: The fridge is a bit noisier than expected.

 Bottom Line: This stainless-steel fridge makes a subtle presence, takes up little space under the counter, and operates at cold temperatures to keep beer cold and keep the kids out.

 This dual-zone storage and temperature fridge keeps wine and beer drinkers happy.